MicrosoftDocs/azure-stack-docs/azure-stack/includes/resource-provider-va-rotate-secrets-rotate.md

 ### Rotate the secrets

-1. Use the `Set-AzsProductSecret` cmdlet to upload your new certificate to Key Vault, which will be used by the rotation process.
+1. Use the `Set-AzsProductSecret` cmdlet to import your new certificate to Key Vault, which will be used by the rotation process.
 Replace the variable placeholder values accordingly before running the script:

    | Placeholder | Description | Example value |
    | ----------- | ----------- | --------------|